Search Policies by Keyword

 New residents in College – regardless of their year level at university – are expected to attend and contribute to the transitional and general skills tutorials.
 New residents who are in their first year of a degree are expected to attend all relevant subject tutorials and workshops organised by the Lincoln College Academic Team.
 Failure to do so may disadvantage you if you then have academic issues further down the track.

 New residents often struggle with balancing the ratio of studying: partying: working.
-The Academic Team can help you find this balance, as can your Corridor Tutor.
+The Academic Team can help you find this balance, as can your Residential Advisor.